DecisionsDev/llm-odm/chat-with-execution-demo/README.md

 ==> This is hallucination.

-Result from the LLM using Rules : Call rules with this loan amount: 10000 Duration : 10 years ==> Compute every time the same results.
+Result from the LLM using Rules agent plug-in :
+  Invoke rules engine with this this loan parameters  amount: 10000 Duration : 10 years -> The llm extract the values from the text and call the Agent function with this parameters.
+Then we can invoke the rule engine.
+==> Compute every time the same results.